borealbirds/WildTrax-dataHarmonization/README.md

 | longitude     | Decimal degrees | NAD83, convert if otherwise | YES |

 Common **coordinate** fields errors:
 * This will not load if the fields are empty or NULL.
 Do not load any locations with missing coordinates.
+Before uploading,C validte that the coordinates are numeric and fall within expected geographic bounds.